syncfusion-content/angular-docs/angular-2/Rotator/orientation.md

 ### Horizontal

 This property sets the Rotator in horizontal orientation.
-You can refer the following steps to set horizontal orientation for Rotator control.
+You can refer the following steps to set horizontal orientation for Rotator component.

 In View, create ul-li list of Rotator items and invoke the Rotator helper.